Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 Follow the Leading of the Holy Spirit

-Listening to the voice and promptings of the Holy Spirit is a big key to seeing God do more healings through his people.
-This is a cultivated skill that only develops by our obeying what he tells us.
-Hearing God speak to us in our hearts can be quite scary, especially when he tells us to do something well outside of our comfort zones.
+This is a cultivated skill that develops when we do what he tells us.
+Hearing God speak to us in our hearts can be quite scary, especially when he tells us to do something outside of our comfort zones.

 The Holy Spirit is God’s administrator here on earth.
 He is a liberator and healer of people and is looking for those who will let him operate through them.
 (Isaiah 61:1, Luke 4:18, and Acts 10:38)

-If you are not yet very accomplished at following the Spirit’s promptings, ask someone who is to help you develop this skill.
+If we are not yet very accomplished at following the Spirit’s promptings, we can ask someone who is further along to help us in this area.
 This is called being a disciple.

 Let us not forget that healing people is God’s idea, not ours.
 He is far more interested in setting people free than we are.
 We need to get in step with him.